Updated 25th November 2025

 INTRODUCTION

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the ‘Act’) and outlines the steps we have taken and intend to take to assess our operations and supply chains and mitigate any risk of slavery and human trafficking.
-DNEG is committed to conducting business ethically and responsibly and tackling slavery and human trafficking wherever it can.
+Prime Focus Limited (India) and its subsidiary companies* are committed to conducting business ethically and responsibly and tackling slavery and human trafficking wherever it can.

 OUR ORGANISATION